replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 We now have something we can deploy!
 Before you log into the server provided, use the same steps from [Lab 0: Hello World](https://github.com/replicatedhq/kots-field-labs/blob/main/labs/lab00-hello-world/README.md#6-getting-an-install-command) to get an install command for the `lab18-helm-charts` channel:

     replicated channel inspect lab18-helm-charts
-We now have something we can deploy!
 As part of this lab, you were provided with the IP address of a Virtual Machine.
 Log in using `ssh kots@{IP-Address}` using the IP address provided.
 The password will be provided during this lab.

 Once you are on the terminal, copy the "Embedded Cluster" install command from the channel (`lab18-helm-charts`).
 It should look like
 ```